narroarrow/SOEN390/README.md

 4. When adding prompts to a component, add them in the same line.
 Only if the component is too long, can it be broken into multiple lines.

-5. Always end a statement with a semicolon. **This was not respected**
+5. Always end a statement with a semicolon.

 6. All frontend page files need to go in the folder ./client/pages.